 How Are Pitbulls so Muscular?

 Genetics, history, and selective breeding contribute to the size and muscular nature of a Pitbull.
 They were originally bred for bull-baiting and dog fighting which is why they’re known for being aggressive (even though they’re not).
-There energy and physicality makes them ideal for physical tasks, though they aren’t known to be the best swimmers.

 Choosing the best dog food for Pitbulls for healthy muscle growth will help your dog live their best life.
 Pitbulls are active, energetic, and fun-loving but they need the right nutrition to keep them going.